neverset123/ReportAgent/README.md

 The integration of GPT empowers the Report Agent to handle interactive queries effectively, allows users to ask natural language questions about data and trends, provides detailed, contextual, and human-like responses for deeper insights.

+Cognitive Report with perspective: According to cognitive theory, human writers continuously reflect on previously gathered information and personal experiences, allowing them to reorganize, filter, and refine their cognitive framework.
+This process prompts writers to iteratively adjust their writing direction and mental pathways, ultimately allowing human authors to generate more profound, nuanced and original content
 ### Service
 The frontend can be accessed with [Report Agent](https://proud-cliff-016ae6203.4.azurestaticapps.net).
 The chatbot can be accessed only by priviledged user for security reason.